|

 how you look.
 Chris says he still writes every day.
 Good

-writers have the gift of perception, which they are born
+writers have the gift of perception, which they are born with;

 Rewriting

 is a very important part of the process.
-One of the best
+One of the best analogies

-Association International (NSAI) pitch session with BMG
+International (NSAI) pitch session with BMG publisher Michael

-publisher Michael Puryear.
-He advised writers to take time
+Puryear.
+He advised writers to take time to develop a good

-to develop a good idea.
-He compared songwriting to cooking
+idea.
+He compared songwriting to cooking where all the right

-where all the right ingredients are there to make a dish
+ingredients are there to make a dish but if you don't bake

-good as it could have.
+it long enough, it won't taste as good as it could have.

 6.)